 Wairoa District Council offers an extensive online mapping service, which can be used to find cemetery information.

 When it comes to deciding what to do with the ashes of a loved one, there are many things to think about.
-This brochure offers guidance on making meaningful decisions on what to do after cremation and some of the things that you will need to consider.
+This page offers guidance on making meaningful decisions on what to do after cremation and some of the things that you will need to consider.

 Scattering or burying ashes is often an act of remembrance – you might choose a place that meant something special to the person or their family, or you may be carrying out their wishes.